lotabout/write-a-C-interpreter/tutorial/en/8-Expressions.md

 +------+   +------+
 ```

-As described above, we had to make sure that the right side of argument
+As described above, we had to make sure that the right side of an argument
 belongs to current operator 'x', thus we have to look right of the expression,
 find out and calculate the ones that have higher precedence.
 Then do the
 calculation for current operator 'x'.